vova616/GarageEngine/README.md

 Install:
+Windows:
-To avoid installing mingw and downloading libraries in windows I have added the .a files, you can find them in pkg folder and copy them to your pkg folder and it should work.
+To avoid installing mingw and downloading libraries in windows I have added the .a files.

+go get github.com/vova616/GarageEngine
+go get github.com/vova616/chipmunk
+go get github.com/vova616/gl
+go get github.com/jteeuwen/glfw
+(just to make sure you got all the sources, ignore all the erroes)

+go to GarageEngine source folder and copy the pkg folder to your golang folder. (override) now you can try to compile GarageEngine.

+Other:
+go get github.com/vova616/GarageEngine

+you need to download glew and glfw libs. for glfw look here github.com/jteeuwen/glfw. for gl just google glew and download them.